DoTheEvo/selfhosted-apps-docker/README.md

 * [wireguard](wireguard/) - the one and only VPN to ever consider
 * [arch_linux_host_install](arch_linux_host_install)

-# How to self host various services.
+# How to self host various services

-This is a guide on how to self host various services.

 You do need to have **basic linux and basic docker-compose knowledge**, the shit here is pretty hand holding and detailed, but it still should not be